CarsonScott/Adaptive-Template-Model/README.md

-# Template Matching in Topological Space
+# A Framework for Template-Matching in Topological Space

 ## 1. Templates